 IDEA Council Key Projects

-The Council is also spearheading a large-scale art project with artist Jay Dickerson and poet Jessica Care Moore, which will draw inspiration from the Community Conversations and serve as a platform to discuss and highlight underrepresentation of Black artists and communities in the arts.
+The Council is spearheading a large-scale art project with artist Jay Dickerson and poet Jessica care Moore, which will draw inspiration from the Community Conversations and serve as a platform to discuss and highlight underrepresentation of Black artists and communities in the arts.
 The artwork will be installed on the exterior of the Anton Art Center facility.

 IDEA Council Roles & Responsibilities

 This council will serve an advisory role to the Anton Art Center Board of Trustees and administration in the areas of inclusion, diversity, equity and access (IDEA).